ijardillier/docker-elk/README.md

 You can also load the sample data provided by your Kibana installation.

+### Injecting logs and metrics from our stack

+Filebeat and Metricbeat are configured to automatically send logs and metrics from our stack to elasticsearch.

 ### Default Kibana index pattern creation

 When Kibana launches for the first time, it is not configured with any index pattern.

+> You need to iconfigure filebeat (`filebeat-*`) and metricbeat (`metricbeat-*`) index patterns (see below) in order to discover data.

 #### Via the Kibana web UI

-> :information_source: You need to inject data into Logstash before being able to configure a Logstash index pattern via the Kibana web UI.
+> You need to inject data into Logstash before being able to configure a Logstash index pattern via the Kibana web UI.

 Navigate to the _Discover_ view of Kibana from the left sidebar.
 You will be prompted to create an index pattern.
 Enter